Working with Data Models

 Relationships consist of dependencies or associations between two data models.
 Thus a data model can have another data model as an attribute, describing the relationship between the two.

 Here are the steps to create a data model and add attributes to it:

 Step 1: Go to the Designer panel and select Data Model Designer to access the Data Models page.

 Step 2: Once on the Data Models page, select Create data model from the upper right corner.

 Step 3: A modal screen will pop up where you must set a name for your Data model.

-Step 7: Define the Display Name, Type, and Properties.
+Step 7: Define the Display Name, Type, and JSon Property.

 Note: the Type of an attribute can be a primitive (integer, string, boolean etc.) or another Data Model created upfront.
 This is how you can create Relationships between two or more data models.

-When you create a process you can add variables that have a custom data type that you defined in the Data Model Designer.
+After you created a process you can add variables that have a custom data type that you defined in the Data Model Designer.
 For example, you have defined the data model Country like in the image below: